Zhang Shuo (footballer)

-Zhang Shuo (张烁 (Zhāng Shuò)) is a Chinese former footballer who plays as a striker.
+Zhang Shuo (张烁 (Zhāng Shuò)) is a Chinese former footballer who played as a striker.
 He has also played for the Chinese national team in 2003 to 2005.

 Club career

 Though Zhang Shuo was born in Beijing he would move to Tianjin to play for the Tianjin Teda youth team.
 In 2002, he would graduate to the senior team where in his debut season he would play in seven games scoring his first goal.
 The following season he would establish himself as a first choice regular by playing in 26 league games and scoring 6 goals.
 He has continued to be a regular striker for Tianjin Teda despite not being the most prolific striker.

 As of March 2010, it is reported that Zhang has signed a professional contract with the Indonesian Super League side Persik Kediri.

 On 6 July 2010 Zhang signed a one-year deal with the Newcastle Jets for the 2010–2011 Hyundai A-League season.
 After a less than impressive season, where he failed to regularly make the starting team, he was released.

 Zhang returned to China and signed a contract with China League One club Shenzhen Phoenix (later name changed to Guangzhou R&F).
 He scored 8 goals in 22 appearances as Guangzhou R&F finished second place in the League One and won promotion back to the top flight at the first attempt.
 On 16 June 2015, Zhang was loaned to China League One side Tianjin Songjiang until 31 December 2015.

 On 2 January 2016, Zhang transferred to China League One side Tianjin Quanjian.
 In March, Zhang was loaned to League Two side Jiangsu Yancheng Dingli until 31 December 2017.